Ovarian cancer: Surgery

 Surgery has been the standard of care for decades and may be necessary for obtaining a specimen for diagnosis.
-The surgery depends upon the extent of nearby invasion of other tissues by the cancer when it is diagnosed.
-This extent of the cancer is described by assigning it a stage, the presumed type, and the grade of cancer.
+The surgery depends on the extent of nearby tissue invasion by the cancer when it is diagnosed.
+The extent of the cancer is described by assigning it a stage, the presumed type, and the grade of cancer.
 The gynecological surgeon may remove one (unilateral oophorectomy) or both ovaries (bilateral oophorectomy).
 The Fallopian tubes (salpingectomy), uterus (hysterectomy), and the omentum (omentectomy) may also be removed.
 Typically, all of these organs are removed.

-For those who test positive for faulty BRCA1 or BRCA2 genes having a risk-reducing surgery is an option.
+For those who test positive for faulty BRCA1 or BRCA2 genes, having a risk-reducing surgery is an option.
 An increasing number of women choose this.
-At the same time the average waiting time for undergoing the procedure is two-years which is much longer than recommended.
+At the same time, the average waiting time for undergoing the procedure is two years, which is much longer than recommended.

-For low-grade, unilateral stage-IA cancers, only the involved ovary (which must be unruptured) and Fallopian tube will be removed.
-This can be done especially in young people who wish to preserve their fertility.
-However, a risk of microscopic metastases exists and staging must be completed.
+For low-grade, unilateral stage-IA cancers, only the involved ovary (which must be unruptured) and the Fallopian tube will be removed.
+This can be done, especially in young people who wish to preserve their fertility.
+However, a risk of microscopic metastases exists, and staging must be completed.
 If any metastases are found, a second surgery to remove the remaining ovary and uterus is needed.
-Tranexamic acid can be administered prior to surgery to reduce the need for blood transfusions due to blood loss during the surgery.
+Tranexamic acid can be administered before surgery to reduce the need for blood transfusions due to blood loss during the surgery.

 If a tumor in a premenopausal woman is determined to be a low malignant potential tumor during surgery, and it is clearly stage I cancer, only the affected ovary is removed.
 For postmenopausal women with low malignant potential tumors, hysterectomy with bilateral salpingo-oophorectomy is still the preferred option.
 During staging, the appendix can be examined or removed.
 This is particularly important with mucinous tumors.
-In children or adolescents with ovarian cancer, surgeons typically attempt to preserve one ovary to allow for the completion of puberty, but if the cancer has spread, this is not always possible.
+In children or adolescents with ovarian cancer, surgeons typically attempt to preserve one ovary to allow for the completion of puberty.
+If the cancer has spread, this is not always possible.
 Dysgerminomas, in particular, tend to affect both ovaries: 8–15% of dysgerminomas are present in both ovaries.
 People with low-grade (well-differentiated) tumors are typically treated only with surgery, which is often curative.
 In general, germ cell tumors can be treated with unilateral surgery unless the cancer is widespread or fertility is not a factor.
 In women with surgically staged advanced epithelial ovarian cancer (stages III and IV), studies suggest all attempts should be made to reach complete cytoreduction (surgical efforts to remove the bulk of the tumor).